 External Access

 On occasions we will need to allow individuals who are not part of our workforce to have access to systems.
 This could be, for example, for audit purposes, to fulfil an inspection, when agency staff have been brought in, or because of a partnership arrangement with another educational establishment.
-[Insert job title], or if unavailable an appropriately senior member of staff, is required to authorise all instances of third parties having access to systems.
+School Business Manager, or if unavailable an appropriately senior member of staff, is required to authorise all instances of third parties having access to systems.

 We will maintain an access log, detailing who has been given access to what systems and who authorised the access.